Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Introduction

 where $\alpha_1$ and $\alpha_2$ are in $\mathbb{R}$ and $\mathcal{F}:=\{f\in W^{1,2}: \|f\|_{L^2}=1\}$.
-Of interest are the existence, regularity, positivity of non negative extremal functions, and analytic results such as Li-Yau or Harnack type estimates.
-While those results are well-known in a smooth Riemannian setting, it seems natural to ask whether they can be extended and in which form to more general non smooth metric spaces.
+Of interest are the existence, regularity, positivity of non-negative extremal functions, and analytic results such as Li-Yau or Harnack type estimates.
+While those results are well-known in the smooth Riemannian setting, it seems natural to ask whether they can be extended and in which form to more general non-smooth metric spaces.

-While log-Sobolev inequality has vast applications in different branches of mathematics---see \citet{gross1975logarithmic,otto2000generalization, bakry2014analysis}---studying extremal of functionals including log-Sobolev functional is important on its own right.
-For example, in \cite{zhang2012extremal}, the author shows that in the noncompact smooth manifold setting, the geometry of manifold at infinity will affect the existence of extremal of log-Sobolev functional and Perelman's $W$\--entropy.
-Using these points, the author further shows that noncompact shrinking breathers of Ricci flow are gradient shrinking solitons.
-Very recently, in \cite{ohta2020equality} the extremal function of log-Sobolev inequality is used together with optimal transport and needle decomposition technique to show some rigidity result of underlying weighted Riemannian manifold.
+While the log-Sobolev inequality has vast applications in different branches of math\-e\-mat\-ics---see \citet*{gross1975logarithmic,otto2000generalization, bakry2014analysis}---studying its extremal functions is important on its own right.
+For example, \citet*{zhang2012extremal} shows that in the noncompact smooth manifold, the geometry of the manifold at infinity will affect the existence of extremal of the log-Sobolev functional and Perelman's $W$\--entropy.
+Using these points, the author further shows that under the mild assumptions, noncompact shrinking breathers of Ricci flow are gradient shrinking solitons.
+Very recently, the extremal functions of the log-Sobolev inequality are used together with the needle decomposition technique by \citet*{ohta2020equality} to show some rigidity result of the underlying weighted Riemannian manifold.